Horn of Africa.. (Eritrea, Somaliland, Djibouti and Eastern Ethiopia)

 Arrival in Addis Ababa (Ethiopia)

-Evening arrival at Bole International airport where you will be met by your guide and transferred to your hotel: Celeste Hotel.
+Evening arrival at Bole International airport where you will be met by your guide and transferred to Harmony Hotel or similar.
 (D)

 Tuesday, Jan 28